albar965/littlenavconnect-manual/src/en/START.rst

 Linux
 ~~~~~

-Extract the tar archive to any place and use the ``littlenavconnect.sh``
+Extract the tar archive to any place and run the executable
-shell script to start the program from a terminal:
+``littlenavconnect`` file to start the program from a terminal:

-``bash ./littlenavconnect.sh``
+``./littlenavconnect``

+Most file managers will start the program if double-clicked.

 X-Plane
 ~~~~~~~